 This is the official site for Tech Terrors…a makerspace/breakerspace, drone building, assistive tech teaching, 3d printing, robot ruling, YouTubing chaotic adventure in Science, Technology, Engineering Arts and Mathematics, STEAM inspiration.
+Now… the first thing you should do to really get in on all the fun, is to sign up for my Tech Bandit’s ‘Techletts’ mailing list!

 Well, that was WAY too much fun and over FAR too quickly?!
 Session One has come and gone and it was wonderful!